ericfortis/mockaton/README.md

 ### Deterministic Standalone Demo Server
 Perhaps you need to demo your app, but the ideal flow is too complex to simulate from the actual backend.
-In this case, compile your frontend app and put its built assets in `Config.staticDir`.
+In this case, compile your frontend app and put its built assets in `config.staticDir`.
 Then, from the Mockaton dashboard you can "Bulk Select" mocks to simulate the complete states you want to demo.
 For bulk-selecting, you just need to add a comment to the mock filename, such as `(demo-part1)`, `(demo-part2)`.